albeertito7/init-tox/README.md

 If you dont set `envlist` it will run all environments by default.
 But you can specify which ones tox should run, listing them in that variable.

+to see the environments declared, the default and the additional

+    $ tox -av

+to recreate the environments inside .tox/

+    $ tox --recreate (tox -r (in short form))

+You can use subsitutions like {envpython} to refer specific tox variables

 ## setup.py
 Describes how our python code should be packaged.